Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 #### Prerequisites

-At least one attribute set is created, see [Create an attribute set](#create-an-attribute-set).
+At least one attribute set has been created, see [Create an attribute set](#create-an-attribute-set).

+> [Info] By default, the *PIM Basic Set* attribute set has been predefined in the *Core1 Platform*.

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE SETS*